sebastian-lenz/divinity-vscode/README.md

 ### API Explorer

 Built in browser for the complete API with contents fetched from the Divinity Wiki when available.
 Open the command palette (e.g. press Ctrl+Shift+P) and search for the command `Show API explorer` to open the API explorer.
-The "Show definition" command (in the context menu or F12) directly brings you to the documentation page of the selected symbol.
+The "Show definition" command (in the context menu or F12) of the text editor directly shows you to the documentation page of the currently selected system symbol.

 ![API explorer](resources/features/api-explorer.gif)